 Housing costs in East Brunswick are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 East Brunswick is a decidedly white-collar town, with fully 88.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, East Brunswick is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in East Brunswick who work in management occupations (13.08%), office and administrative support (12.63%), and sales jobs (10.39%).

 Also of interest is that East Brunswick has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in East Brunswick is English.
-Other important languages spoken here include Chinese and Arabic.
+Other important languages spoken here include Chinese and Langs. of India.